 Interested in writing an honors thesis?
 Hear current thesis students present their research and reflect on the thesis writing process, followed by a Q&A session.

-Pizza will be served at 4:30pm - arrive early for a seat and a slice!
-The symposium will start at 5:00pm.
+Arrive at 5:00pm to grab a seat and a slice of pizza!
+The symposium will start at 5:30pm.

 Click here to watch the Spring 2021 Thesis Symposium recording (Password is CUBoulder)

 You are also welcome to catch up with some previous thesis presentations and we recommend you check out our Honors Thesis - Getting Started handout.
 If you still have questions, please feel free to email email@example.com or call Janelle at 303-492-6617.

 The Honors Mixer is a mix of events, topics, and styles.

 A panel of current graduate students will be talking about their experience in a variety of fields, including medical school, physiology, sociology, and biochemistry.
 They will be discussing the application process, what different programs look like, and anything else you might want to know, so bring your questions!

 Join us via Zoom:

 The Honors Program features talks on science-related topics each semester.
 Join us for our first SciTalk of the semester!